OscarHickman/oscarhickman.github.io/pages/media.md

 While we can't live every lifestyle we dream of or experience everything we desire, media offers us a window into different stories and ways of life.

-I wanted to list them out, for myself, for share, or just for the record.
+I wanted to list them out, for myself, to share, or just for the record.

 <MediaConsumption />